Figures logo

 But you might also want to look into how your processes could be better adapted to ensure employees are paid fairly in the future.
 For example, you could readdress your recruitment promotion and compensation review processes to make sure you’re giving equal opportunities to all employees.

-Because you already got buy-in from the most important stakeholders in step #1, they should be willing to work with you to correct any inequities and ensure everyone is paid what they deserve.
+Because you already got buy-in from the most important stakeholders in step #1, they should be willing to work with you to correct any inequities and build a more structured compensation policy.

 What’s next?